apache/calcite/site/_docs/howto.md

 2. Fix the deprecations and repeat the previous step to confirm they are fixed.
 This is a step where Gradle doc could be very helpful since it contains info about deprecations and how to cope with them.
-3. Run `./gradlew wrapper --gradle-version <new_gradle_version>` to upgrade Gradle.
-If necessary it will also upgrade the Gradle Wrapper.
+3. Run `./gradlew wrapper --gradle-version <new_gradle_version> --gradle-distribution-sha256-sum <sha256-sum>` to upgrade
+   Gradle. `<sha256-sum>` should be taken from [Gradle distribution and wrapper JAR checksum reference](https://gradle.org/release-checksums) If necessary it will also upgrade the Gradle Wrapper.
    This step also updates `gradle/wrapper/gradle-wrapper.properties`, including the checksum.
 4. Check and update Kotlin version in `gradle.properties` if required.